How do I edit Assignment details?

 If you automatically assign peer review, the menu will expand.
 In the Reviews Per User field , enter the number of reviews each student will be required to complete.
 In the Assign Reviews field , use the calendar icon or manually enter in the date students should submit their peer review by.

 Note: If automatically assigning peer reviews, the assign reviews date must come after the assignment due date.
 If left blank, Canvas will use the assignment due date as the peer review due date.

 Edit Due and Availability Dates

 By default, Canvas will set your assignment dates for everyone in your course .
 Set a due date for the assignment in the Due Date field .
 The due date will already be populated for you if you created an assignment shell, but you can change it if necessary.
 You also have the option to add availability date fields .

-If you have sections in your course and want to create varied due dates, you can use the drop-down menus to choose a specific section and the due date for that section .
-You can create additional due dates for other course sections by clicking the Add Due Date button .
+If you have sections in your course and want to create differentiated assignments by section, you can use the drop-down menus to choose a specific section and the due date for that section .
+You can create additional sections by clicking the Add Due Date button .
 Once you have exhausted all your sections, the Due Date button will disappear.

 If you want to notify users about any future assignment changes, click the Notify users that this content has changed checkbox .
 Click the Update Assignment button to save your changes.